Skip to navigation

 The huge 'reef' of Windjana Gorge

 The drive along the Gibb River Road and down through the gorges is stunning, when the view stops shaking.
-To add to the surreal flavour of the Kimberley, this is the home of the boab tree, a tree like no other.
+To add to the surreal flavour of the Kimberley, this is the home of the boab tree (known as the baobab in Africa), and it's a tree like no other.
 It has a huge, thick trunk, strange tentacle-like branches, and a totally unique aura of science fiction meets mind-bending drug about it.
-It's strangely apt.
+It's a strangely apt inhabitant for this stranger-than-fiction part of the world.

 Tunnel Creek